Arduino Nano Setup

 Before you order a Nano, be sure whether the headers are soldered or not.
 The Arduino brand is not soldered, while many of the Chinese sites give you the option.
 If you are a conductor, you probably don’t want to solder.
 If you are an Engineer, you may want to solder directly to the board and having to unsolder headers would be an unwelcome surprise.

 The above image shows a Gravitech Nano Motor Shield on the left, and a clone from China on the right.
 The image on the left shows a Nano (separately purchased) plugged into the board.
 Search “Nano Motor Shield” or “Nano-L298p”.
 And remember to order a Nano from the same source or from someone else.

 The Gravitech is available from RobotShop and direct from Gravitech for $29 US plus shipping.
 The Chinese clone costs between $9 and $18 (shipping included) from sources like AliExpress, eBay, Amazon, etc.

 There is a slight difference in the brand name Gravitech board and the board from the Chinese suppliers.
 There is a reset button on the Chinese board for one.
 We will post more information when we can test them side-by-side.

 To use this board, you simple plug the Nano into the motor shield (really a carrier board), upload the software and wire it to your track.
 It is just as easy as Using a Mega and an Arduino Motor shield.

-*TODO: Finish the above and the below sections* *TODO: Show VCC power wiring option* *TODO: Show all the other Nano sized terminal boards and the ethernet board*
+LOW - Hardware - Show all the other Nano sized terminal boards and the ethernet board

 You will need jumpers to connect the Nano to the Arduino Motor Shield